MaddulaMohanaSravya/RecycleRelay/README.md

 **👤 1.
 Sign Up or Sign In as Recycler/Vendor**

-**🔹 Visit the Website Link:**
-Open the Recycle Relay website in your browser (e.g., https://yourdomain.com).

 **🔹 Choose Your Role:**
 If you are a recycler (someone who wants to recycle items), go to the Recycler section.
 If you are a vendor (a recycling shop or business), go to the Vendor section.